orbis00/android_sdk/Readme.md

 		// Check if message contains a data payload.
         Map<String, String> remoteMessageData = remoteMessage.getData();
         if (remoteMessageData.size() > 0) {
-		// Notifying Wigzo that the notification has is received.
+		// Notifying mkt that the notification has is received.
 		NotificationRecieved notificationRecieved = new NotificationRecieved(orgId, campaignId);
                 notificationRecieved.push();